-Do not leave the switch-operating-shaft access cover unlocked if the gear is left unattended.
+Do not leave the switch's operating shaft access cover unlocked if the gear is left unattended by qualified persons.
 Failure to do so can result in equipment damage and personal injury.

 STEP 7.
-Follow the instructions in the "Opening and Closing the Doors" section on page 10 to close and lock the enclosure doors.
+Follow the instructions in the "Opening and Closing the Doors" section on page 10 to close and lock the enclosure doors

-Figure 12. (a) Shows the switch in the Open position, and (b) shows the switch in the Closed position.
+Figure 13. (a) Shows the switch in the Open position, and (b) shows the switch in the Closed position.